 The oldest vines date from 1983; currently the property is planted to a majority of Cabernet Sauvignon, along with Merlot, Cabernet Franc and Malbec.
 Well regarded Bettinelli Vineyard Management Company oversees the management of the vines.
 In addition to replanting sections of the vineyard, parts of the hillside have not been planted for more than 20 years and are slated to be planted again.

 Cathiard Vineyard produced three inaugural wines from the 2020 vintage.
 While all three offer different personalities, the one characteristic all have in common is their superb balance.
 These are not heavy Napa Valley contemporary red wines, rather they have finesse and freshness, lively individualistic personalities and show extremely well with food.

-We briefly tasted through these wines and made some basic notes; we will formally taste these wines again before late spring 2023 and will add our tasting notes here.
+We briefly tasted through these wines and made some basic notes; we will formally taste these wines again by 2024 and will add our tasting notes here.

 Hora, a red wine blend takes its name from Greek mythology, with a hora referring to a group of goddesses representing the change of the seasons.
 This wine is focused more on fruit and a features a gentle and supple textural profile.

 The Founding Brothers is produced in homage to James and William Rennie the founders of the original winery on the property.
 And images of both are portrayed on this label.
 The 2020 bottling is a blend of 55% Cabernet Sauvignon, 40% Merlot and 5% Cabernet Franc.
 This bottling offers plenty of fruit but also shows some spice notes on both the bouquet and palate.
 It lingers with notes of dried cigar on the juicy and mouthwatering finish.
 The tannins are present but do not dominate.